5 Smart Approaches for Landing Your First Marketing Job

 5. Curate your social media presence

-Sharing and commenting on LinkedIn articles discussing your areas of interestor even posting your own articles with your insights on various topics.
+Sharing and commenting on LinkedIn articles discussing your areas of interestor even posting your articles with your insights on various topics.
 Maintaining professional social media accounts to network with marketing professionals.
-Following and engaging with those marketing professionals, organizations, groups you admire and joining in on comment threads or conversations.
+Following and engaging with those marketing professionals, organizations, and groups you admire and joining in on comment threads or conversations.

 Nick